void

 Ottův slovník naučný,1906

-Turnov is mentioned when Švejk tells the story about Korporal Fiala from Drábovna by Turnov who had his throat slit by his own soldiers.
+Turnov is mentioned when Švejk tells the story about Korporal Fiala from Drábovna near Turnov, who had his throat cut by his own soldiers in Dalmatia.

 Background